Skip to content

 Question 2: Your EKS cluster is running 50 nodes of `m5.xlarge`.
 You notice that even though you only have 100 pods deployed across the entire cluster, you have exhausted over 700 IPs from your VPC subnet.
 The cluster is using default VPC CNI settings.
 A colleague suggests changing `WARM_ENI_TARGET` to 0 and setting `WARM_IP_TARGET=2`.
 Will this resolve the IP exhaustion, and what trade-off are you making?

-Yes, this will immediately recover a massive number of IPs.
+Yes, this will recover a massive number of IPs once the warm pool is reconciled.
 By default, WARM_ENI_TARGET=1 keeps an entire ENI (up to 14 secondary IPs on an m5.xlarge) fully pre-allocated per node, which means 50 nodes waste about 700 IPs just sitting idle in the warm pool.
 By switching to WARM_IP_TARGET=2, you instruct the VPC CNI to only keep 2 IPs pre-allocated per node, returning the rest to the VPC.
 The trade-off is that when a node needs to schedule a 3rd pod rapidly, it must make an AWS API call to attach a new ENI or assign a new IP, introducing 1-2 seconds of pod startup latency.

 Question 3: You just migrated your EKS cluster to use Custom Networking to solve IP exhaustion, mapping pod IPs to a massive `100.64.0.0/16` secondary CIDR.
 However, immediately after rolling out the new node groups, you get alerts that `m5.xlarge` nodes are failing to schedule more than 44 pods, even though they used to schedule 58 pods before the migration.
 What is causing this capacity reduction, and how can you fix it?